rhiaro/questforbrothers/notes/places.md

 Sun positions in the sky change with season (time of year) but Source is always the same.

+### The moon

+The moon has a polar orbit.
+The phases of the moon cycle take an entire solar year.
+The moon's orbit would be roughly at right angles to the plane of the ecliptic and its orientation with respect to the Sun would only change with the seasons.
+The orientation of the crescent and half moons would also be shifted by roughly 90 degrees so the points of a crescent moon would tend to point roughly up or down depending on the hemisphere viewed from and the degree of the inclination of the Moon's orbit from the ecliptic.

 ## Balan and Mnt